It’s About Time Meaning

 However, context is the best way to know for sure which definition the person wants to use.

-An alternate expression with the same meaning as definition one is it’s high time.
+An alternative expression with the same meaning as definition one is it’s high time.

-An alternate expression with the same meaning as definition two is it’s about that time
+An alternative expression with the same meaning as definition two is it’s about that time

 Origin of It’s About Time